aeronje/git_setup/README.md

 git push origin "pangalan_ng_branch_na_trip_mo_pero_syempre_dapat_conventional_at_related_name_sa_rep_or_project"
 ```

-Once you havve pushed your branch, go back to GitHub in your browser and create a Pull Request from your branch to the original repo.
+Once you have pushed your branch, go back to GitHub in your browser and create a Pull Request from your branch to the original repo.

 Add a short description of what you changed and why, then submit for review by the repository maintainer.